Helper for Bézier Curves, Triangles, and Higher Order Objects

 and then we can plot these curves (along with their intersections):

-For API-level documentation, check out the Bézier Python package documentation.
+For API-level documentation, check out the Bézier Package documentation.

 To work on adding a feature or to run the functional tests, see the DEVELOPMENT doc for more information on how to get started.